 Nullity of civil partnership

 A decree of nullity is a declaration by a court that your civil partnership is void and never existed in the eyes of the law.
-It means that no valid civil partnership exists between you and your partner.
+It means no valid civil partnership ever existed between you and your partner.
+Nullity is more commonly referred to as an annulment.

-A civil partnership may be void because some defect or impediment existed at the time of the registration of civil partnership (see How to apply for an annulment).
+A civil partnership may be void because some defect or impediment existed when the civil partnership was registered, for example, if one of you was under 18 years old at the time the civil partnership was registered.

 How to apply for an annulment